Best Places to Eat in Dublin

 We like it because it’s informal and relaxed but with really great food – and it’s got an interesting name.
 And roof terrace.
 It’s located in an area that is very busy with big and beautiful bars so be ready to make a night of it.

-Peploe’s Wine Bistro is very close to the hotel.
+Peploe’s St. Stephen’s Green is very close to the hotel.
 In fact, you can see it from some of the guestrooms when the trees are bare.

-It’s a lovely wine bar and restaurant in the basement of a big Georgian house.
-Nice, cosy bar, great food, super service.
+It’s a lovely restaurant in the basement of a big Georgian house.
+Refurbished in August 2017 to a bright, contemporary New York brasserie style.
+Great food, cocktails and super service.
 Our standards are high but book a table here and you’ll soon see why we like it so much.
+Make sure to book a table in advance.

 Shanahan’s on the Green